Omar al-Bashir: Sudan's ousted president

 His goal was always to keep a unified Sudan, but a referendum on secession for South Sudan was agreed as part of the peace deal.

-In the January 2011 referendum, some 99% of South Sudanese voters approved were in favour of separation.
+In the January 2011 referendum, about 99% of South Sudanese voters were in favour of separation.
 The independent state of South Sudan was declared six months later.

 But he denies international accusations that he has backed Arab Janjaweed militias accused of war crimes against the region's black African communities.

-Born in 1944 into a farming family, Mr Bashir joined the army as a young man and rose through the ranks.
-He fought in the Egyptian army in the 1973 war against Israel.
+He joined the Egyptian army as a young man and rose through the ranks, fighting in the 1973 war against Israel.

-As head of state, his game has largely remained soldiering - the political lead being taken by two other figures.
+As head of state, his focus largely remained soldiering - the political lead being taken by two other figures.

-The first in the 1990s was Hassan al-Turabi, a prominent Sunni Muslim who advocates an Islamic state and ushered in a bill introducing Sharia to all provinces but the south.
+The first in the 1990s was Hassan al-Turabi, a prominent Sunni Muslim who until his death in 2016 advocated an Islamic state and ushered in a bill introducing Sharia to all provinces but the south.

 After they fell out in 2000, Mr Turabi told the BBC: "He's a military person who has been in power for a while and he wants to assert military power."

-Then Osman Ali Taha, who negotiated the north-south deal and is now first vice-president, came to the fore.
-But his influence has since waned and the president has taken centre stage.
+Then Osman Ali Taha, a politician who negotiated the north-south deal, came to the fore.
+But his influence waned and the president took centre stage.

-His longevity in office, he adds, is probably down to the fact that powerful rivals in the ruling National Congress Party distrust each other more than they do Mr Bashir.
+Sudan analyst Alex de Waal said Mr Bashir's longevity in office was probably down to the fact that powerful rivals in the ruling National Congress Party distrusted each other more than they did Mr Bashir.

 Oil money flows - and leaves

-Mr Bashir denies accusations that access to government funds and oil money was an underlying cause of the unrest in Darfur.
+Mr Bashir - who became president when it was punishable by death to be found in possession of US dollars - has denied accusations that access to government funds and oil money was an underlying cause of the unrest in Darfur.

 He was angered and humiliated in May 2008 when Darfur rebels nearly entered Khartoum, his fortress capital.

-Many feared the International Criminal Court's indictment against him in March 2009 on five counts of crimes against humanity and two of war crimes would provoke Mr Bashir into flexing his muscles.
+Many feared the ICC's indictment against him in March 2009 on five counts of crimes against humanity and two of war crimes would provoke Mr Bashir into flexing his muscles.